 Preparing for your family’s future

-An estate plan may includes your Will, along with other directions on how you want your assets distributed after your death.
+An estate plan can include your Will, along with other directions on how you want your assets distributed after your death.

 It may also include documents that govern how you will be cared for, medically and financially, if you become unable to make your own decisions in the future.